cobilab/cryfa/README.md

 ./cryfa -k pass.txt test.fa > comp
 ```

-Note, for a password file, the user is not limited to any file extension.
+Note, a password file is not limited to any extension.
+Therefore, that file can
-Therefore, that file can either have no extension or any extension.
-For example,
+either have no extension or any extension.
+For example, it can be "pass",
-it can be "pass", "pass.txt", "pass.dat", etc.
+"pass.txt", "pass.dat", etc.

 #### Compare Cryfa with other methods
 If you want to compare Cryfa with other methods, set the parameters in